maelingmak/apache/README.md

 <h3>A Note on Spiders</h3>
 <p>While spiders are bots, these requests are legitimate, and can will be
-easily analyzed by the request for robot.txt or will identify themselves in the user agent.
+easily analyzed by the request for robots.txt or will identify themselves in the user agent.
 As a footnote, these could be included in the same pie chart as the legitimate requests.
 We should represent the legitimate requests not as the URL requested or the referer URL, but simply count